-Saudi Media welcomes first OMODA C5 test ride and drive
+Saudi media welcomes first OMODA C5 test ride and drive

 PHOTO

 On September 27, the OMODA C5 media test ride and drive event was grandly held at the Digital City in Riyadh, Saudi Arabia.
-Leaders from the Saudi Ministry of Culture and several officials from the Chinese Embassy in Saudi Arabia attended the event, bearing witness to the extraordinary allure of OMODA C5.
-The event, themed "Connect with Future through OMODA," saw over 40 renowned Saudi automotive media houses and KOLs take the OMODA C5 for a spin, experiencing a journey of speed and passion amidst the futuristic ambience of Digital City, and getting an immersive feel of the new product’s power, emblematic of a 2D crossover SUV.
+The event, themed "Connect with Future through OMODA," saw over 40 Saudi automotive media houses and KOLs take the OMODA C5 for a spin, experiencing a journey of speed and passion amidst the futuristic ambience of Digital City, and getting an immersive feel of the new product’s power, emblematic of a 2D crossover SUV.

 In the OMODA brand family, OMODA C5 stands out as the inaugural CROSS-styled SUV, a star product crafted around the ethos of futuristic technology.
 Its design, exuding a sense of future fashion, embodies the "Art in Motion" body design, floating roof, and integrated sports seats.
 Each element tantalizes the visual senses of the new generation of urban pioneers - independent, social, adventurous, and always ahead of the fashion curve, epitomizing a joyful, new, crossover lifestyle.
 Many media outlets have heaped praises on OMODA C5’s avant-garde style, hailing it as a classic masterpiece in the crossover SUV category.